jeremysklarsky/t1-overview/readme.md

     'message': DataExportModel.getEmailMessage()
   };
 }

+If you do _not_ include a `serialize` function on your view, T1View will send call `toJSON` on your view's model (assuming it has one) and send all those attributes as variables to your template.
+If you do write a `serialize` method, however, this will be overwritten and you would be responsible to include _all_ variables you want in your `serialize` method.

+If you are working in a non T1View (e.g. the entire segments module), you templating and rendering must take place manually.
+At present, segments uses [Hogan] (http://twitter.github.io/hogan.js/), a variation of Mustache for rendering templates.

 ```
 #### Templating
 By default, `T1View` uses [Mustache] (https://mustache.github.io/).
 You only need a few simple pieces to get started: